redsquirrel/jargon/articles/learnings-january.md

+[tag: learnings]

-January Learnings: meandering blockchain beginner
+# January Learnings: meandering blockchain beginner

 Over the past 4 weeks, I've been reading about Bitcoin and the blockchain that it relies on for the distributed ledger that makes the magic happen.